Skip to main content

 What is completion day?

-On the day, money will be transferred from the buyer’s solicitor to the sellers, and the keys will be released to the buyer once the funds have been received.
-It’s at this point the buyer can now move in.
+On completion day, money transfers from the buyer’s solicitor to the sellers, and once received, keys are released so the buyer can move in.

 Exchange date vs completion date

 Exchange date refers to the exchange of contracts.
-This is when signed contracts are swapped between conveyancers.
+This is when signed contracts are swapped between conveyancers, making the sale legally binding.
+The deposit is transferred and both parties are committed to the transaction.

-Completion day is different to the exchange of contracts, it’s your official moving date.
+Your completion date is your official moving day.
 It will typically be 7 to 28 days after you have exchanged contracts.
 Although there is no minimum or maximum time required between exchange and completion.

 Can you exchange and complete on the same day?

 Exchanging and completing on the same day is possible, but it takes serious coordination.
-More can go wrong as the turnaround time is so short.
+More can go wrong because the turnaround time is so short.

 You likely won’t know you’re going to be moving into your new home until the day.
 This can make planning for removals or securing temporary accommodation (if needed) tough.